SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 old) age-matched C57BL/6 male mice that were maintained under SPF conditions.
 Mice were co-housed in groups of five and fed the same autoclaved chow diet.
-All animal experiments were approved by the University Committee on Use and Care of Animals at the University of Michigan.
+All animal experiments were approved by the University Committee on Use and Care of Animals at the University of Michigan and carried out in accordance with the approved guidelines.

 **Inflammation-induced colon tumorigenesis.** Mice received a single intraperitoneal (i.p.) injection of azoxymethane (10 mg/kg).
 Water containing